 \section{Introduction}

-Understanding the dynamics of gradient-based algorithms for optimizing high-dimensional, non-convex random functions is crucial for advancing data science.
-Despite the challenges posed by non-convex landscapes, first-order optimization methods such as stochastic gradient descent (SGD) have proven remarkably successful in practice~\cite{robbins1951stochastic}, especially in the context of deep learning applications, see e.g.~\cite{lecun1998gradient,bottou2010large}.
-The time and sample complexity guarantees for SGD are well-understood in convex and quasi-convex settings~\cite{bottou2003large, needell2014stochastic, nesterov2018lectures, dieuleveut2020bridging}; however, achieving similar results for non-convex cases remains challenging.
-A promising approach to address these challenges is to focus on specific instances where the target function is simple enough for closed-form analysis, yet retains the complexities found in larger models.
-A key observation when training such models with gradient-based methods is the emergence of a few preferred degrees of freedom that govern the behavior of the algorithm, as illustrated for instance by the \emph{neural collapse phenomenon}~\cite{papyan2020traces,papyan2020}.
-Recent work by the first author, in collaboration with Gheissari and Jagannath~\cite{arous2020algorithmic,arous2021online,benarousneurips, ben2022effective} and with Gheissari, Huang, and Jagannath~\cite{arous2023eigenspace}, has shown that, for a broad range of estimation and classification tasks, the high-dimensional dynamics of (stochastic) gradient descent can be reduced to low-dimensional, autonomous \emph{effective dynamics} involving a set of \emph{summary statistics}.
-This allows for a precise understanding of how key factors such as initialization, step-size, sample size, and runtime affect the algorithm's trajectory toward fixed points in the optimization landscape.
+Understanding the dynamics of gradient-based algorithms for optimizing high-dimensional, non-convex random functions is crucial for progress in data science.
+Despite the difficulties of non-convex landscapes, first-order optimization methods---particularly stochastic gradient descent (SGD)---have been remarkably successful in practice~\cite{robbins1951stochastic}, especially in deep learning applications~\cite{lecun1998gradient,bottou2010large}.
+Theoretical guarantees on the time and sample complexity of SGD are well-established in convex and quasi-convex settings~\cite{bottou2003large, needell2014stochastic, nesterov2018lectures, dieuleveut2020bridging}, but extending these results to non-convex problems remains challenging.
+A promising strategy is to study specific instances of the optimization problem that are simple enough for closed-form analysis, yet retain the complexities of larger models.
+In such cases, a key observation is that only a few dominant degrees of freedom---key directions in the parameter space---appear to govern the behavior of gradient-based algorithms, as exemplified by the \emph{neural collapse} phenomenon~\cite{papyan2020traces,papyan2020}.
+Building on this insight, recent work by the first author, in collaboration with Gheissari and Jagannath~\cite{arous2020algorithmic,arous2021online,benarousneurips, ben2022effective} and with Gheissari, Huang, and Jagannath~\cite{arous2023eigenspace}, shows that the high-dimensional dynamics of (stochastic) gradient descent can often be reduced to low-dimensional, autonomous \emph{effective dynamics} expressed in terms of a small set of \emph{summary statistics}.
+This reduction provides a clear framework for understanding how factors such as initialization, step size, sample size, and runtime shape the algorithm's trajectory toward fixed points in the optimization landscape.